 Sultan Hassan Mosque

-This monumental mosque opened in 1363 is considered to be one of the finest examples of early Mamluk architecture in Cairo, partly because of its enormous size and partly because it used quite innovate architectural elements.
+This monumental mosque opened in 1363 is considered to be one of the finest examples of early Mamluk architecture in Cairo, partly because of its enormous size and partly because it used quite innovative architectural elements.

 From the Sultan Hassan Mosque’s huge and ornate entrance portal, it feels like a bit of a maze to walk through a bending medieval corridor to get to the main attraction – the central courtyard.
 With an ablutions fountain in the centre and a tall iwan on each side, there’s lots of detail to absorb in this tranquil spot.